pikapower9080/finact/README.md

 # Finact

 > [!WARNING]
-> Finact is still a **work in progress** and currently is nowhere near being feature-complete or stable.
-There is also no desktop app at the moment.
+> Finact is still a **work in progress** and currently is not feature-complete nor stable.

 Finact is a modern [Jellyfin](https://jellyfin.org/) client written in React made for listening to music on desktop and the web.
 Finact focuses on aesthetics and unique features.